KatieRiches/rate-my-pie/README.md

+# This is my current personal project building a fullstack development project which will be eventually a mobile app.

 # Boilerplate: React with Express and Vite

 This is a starter project that uses Vite to bundle a React app and Express to serve it in production.
 Express is used in development to serve an API server.